Tilgate & Furnace Green (electoral division)

 Tilgate & Furnace Green is an electoral division of West Sussex in the United Kingdom, and returns one member to sit on West Sussex County Council.

 Extent

 The division covers the neighbourhoods of Furnace Green and Tilgate, which form part of the urban area of the town of Crawley.

 It falls entirely within the un-parished area of Crawley Borough and comprises the following borough wards: Furnace Green Ward and Tilgate Ward.

 Election results

-2021 Election
+2021 election

-Results of the election held on 6 May 2021:
+Results of the election held 6 May 2021:

-2017 Election
+2017 election

-Results of the election held on 4 May 2017:
+Results of the election held 4 May 2017:

-2013 Election
+2013 election

-Results of the election held on 2 May 2013:
+Results of the election held 2 May 2013:

-2009 Election
+2009 election

-Results of the election held on 4 June 2009:
+Results of the election held 4 June 2009:

-2005 Election
+2005 election

-Results of the election held on 5 May 2005:
+Results of the election held 5 May 2005: